demeil1/demeil1/README.md

 ## Hi 👋, I'm Demeil.

 I am a 20 year old Computer Science major at the University of Illinois at Chicago 🌱.
 My passions include backend and low level development ⚡.
-In my free time, I enjoy solving coding problems and furthering my education in fields like mathematics 🔭.
+In my free time, I enjoy solving coding problem and furthering my education in fields like mathematics 🔭.

-I strive to become a better programmer by aiming to put out code for problems that I, and others, want solutions too 🤔.
-Furthermore, I am not afraid to point out my own missteps when trying to improve 😄.
+I strive to become a better programmer by writing code for problems that I, and others, want solutions too 🤔.
+Other than that, I enjoy reviewing code to help develop my own skills 😄.

 ### Languages and Frameworks:
 <p align="left">